pyeventsourcing/esdbclient/README.md

 This iterator object will therefore not stop, unless the connection to the database is lost.
-The connection will be closed when the iterator object is deleted from memory, which will happen when the iterator object goes out of scope is explicitly deleted (see below), and the connection may be closed by the server.
+The connection will be closed when the iterator object is deleted from memory, which will happen when the iterator object goes out of scope or is explicitly deleted (see below).
+The connection may also be closed by the server.

 This method takes an optional `commit_position` argument, which can be used to specify a commit position from which to subscribe for